vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 in meditation and in all rites Mountains ( vide Himayat ); Rg. performed for securing some

-Feda mentions mountains in desired object 1124 ; fine eu the plural ( of parvata ') 1537 ; logy of, in Viṣnudharmottara sepen M. of Bharatayarṣa call- 1129; eight M, in the wor ed Kalaparvatas acc. to Viṣṇu, ship of Vispa mentioned by Brahma, Brahmānda 430, 1625 Brahma and Nāradīga parām and n; myth of wings of M. pas, 11370 ; M. in Hindu and
+Feda mentions mountains in desired object 1124 ; fine eu the plural ( of parvata ') 1537 ; logy of, in Viṣṇudharmottara sepen M. of Bharatayarṣa call- 1129; eight M, in the wor ed Kalaparvatas acc. to Viṣṇu, ship of Vispa mentioned by Brahma, Brahmānda 430, 1625 Brahma and Nāradīga parām and n; myth of wings of M. pas, 11370 ; M. in Hindu and

 cut off by Indra 763-764.
 Buddhist Tantras were proben Mṛochakatika, 46, 186.